FPurchess/preview-service/README.md

 ### POST `/preview/{width}x{height}`

+Awaits a the file to be converted in a `multipart/form-data` with form name `file`.
+Returns the converted file as a file response if the conversion is successful.

 ```bash
 curl -o thumbnail.jpeg -F 'file=file_to_preview.pdf' http://localhost:8000/preview/100x100
 ```

 Creates a 100x100 JPEG thumbnail image of `file_to_preview.pdf` and stores it in `thumbnail.jpeg`.

+### GET `/cache/<cached-file>`

+Returns a cached converted file if present.

 ## Thanks